RSMDC/material-components-web/docs/open_source/triage.md

 ### Installation Problems

 Some installation problems we can help with.
-For example, @material SASS paths in the SASS compiler is expertise we have, and we can help them with this question.
+For example, @rsmdc SASS paths in the SASS compiler is expertise we have, and we can help them with this question.
 But it is best if the answer to this question is a link to documentation.